ansible/ansible/README.md

 ===========

    * Releases are named after Van Halen songs.
-   * The master branch corresponds to release 0.5 "Amsterdam".
+   * The devel branch corresponds to release 0.7, "Panama".
-   * The devel branch corresponds to release 0.6 "Cabo".
+   * Various release-X.Y branches exist for previous releases
    * All feature work happens on the development branch.
-   * Major bug fixes will be made to the master branch, but not minor ones.
+   * Major bug fixes will be made to the last release branch only
    * See CHANGELOG.md for release notes to track each release.

 Patch Instructions